-Some labour laws stipulate provisions relating to health, safety and welfare of the employees infactories and commercial establishments.
+Some labour laws stipulate provisions relating to health, safety and welfare of the employees in factories and commercial establishments.
 The employer has a duty to comply with minimum requirements as laid down under applicable laws.

-A new law namely, Code on Occupational Safety, Health and Working Conditions, 2020, has recently been passed by the Indian Parliament.
+A new law namely, Code on Occupational Safety, Health and Working Conditions, 2020, has recently been passed by the Indian Parliament and is pending enforcement.